On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Solution Trajectories as Geodesics in Spacetime

 \begin{proof} By calculation of the Christoffel symbols $\Gamma_{ij}^k$, see Appendix. \end{proof} Every solution trajectory of the extended system has equal velocity, since

 In this sense, the metric is a normalizer of the time parametrization of solution trajectories.

 The proposed setting shares similarities with general relativity where the trajectories of free-falling particles are geodesics with regard to a metric representing a gravitational field.
-This interpretation motivates the use of concepts from general relativity - such as geodesic deviation - to approximate SIMs.
+This interpretation motivates the use of concepts from general relativity - such as geodesic deviation - to represent attractiveness.
 This is new in the SIM context and the idea is implemented in \Cref{sec:geo_adrover}.